Podcast Transcription: Turn Episodes Into Searchable Knowledge

 • Speaker identification — Know who said what, automatically labeled

-• Chapters and topics — Navigate long episodes by section
+• Chapters and sections — Navigate long episodes by section

 • Semantic search — Find ideas even with different wording